nicksemin/TrafficSimulator2021Aalto/README.md

 You can use Markdown language to render it as formatted **HTML** file.

 # Group
-- Member 1
+- Member 1 Nikita Tarutin
-- Member 2
+- Member 2 Emma Rauhala
-- Member 3
+- Member 3 Nikolai Semin
 - Member 4 Alexey Serous
+- Member 5 Lauri Sivuoja

 # Repository organization
 Your project implementation should follow the skelaton organization in this repository.